 - Prospek blue light glasses

 - J+S Vision Blue Light Shield glasses

 Some retailers offer prescription glasses with lenses that filter blue light.
 These include:

 - TIJN Eyewear

-People who want to start wearing blue light glasses should speak with an optometrist or ophthalmologist for recommendations.
+There is no credible evidence that blue light filters for prescription glasses are useful.
+People who want to start wearing blue light glasses can speak with an optometrist or ophthalmologist for recommendations.

 Computers, televisions, phones, and tablets all emit blue light.
-The blue light emitted from these devices may not be enough to cause eye or vision damage, even with long-term exposure.
+The blue light they emit may not be enough to cause eye or vision damage, even with long-term exposure.

 There is no credible scientific evidence to show that blue light damages the eyes or can cause other health issues.
 There is also no evidence that blue light glasses help reduce symptoms associated with increased exposure to screens.